Want to Make STACKS of Cash?

 Net Income for Business

-To calculate the net income of a business, subtract the total expenses from the total revenue.
-This will give you a figure that represents how much money is left over after all bills and other expenses have been paid.
+To calculate net income, subtract total expenses from total revenue.
+This gives the amount left after all bills and expenses are paid.

 The net income formula for a business is: